-The values in Table 15 are derived during the cost of supply modelling process.
-Each service is allocated a combination of fixed and variable cost pools calculated as per this document.
-Table 16 demonstrates the allocations made.
+Once this adjustment to total costs for incremental costs has been made, the values in Table 16 are derived during the cost of supply modelling process.
+For the stand-alone costs, each service is allocated a combination of fixed and variable cost pools calculated as per this document.
+Table 17 demonstrates the allocations made.